 Port Gijon cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Gijon, Spain Asturias.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 Gijon is the largest port city in Asturias, northwestern Spain.
 The port is located on the Bay of Biscay, approx 20 km (12 ml) north of Oviedo - Asturias' capital.
 Gijon's population is around 280,000.

-During the early years of 19th century the small, town of Gijon was famous for its college (high-school) - the "Real Instituto Asturiano" established by Jovellanos.
-The City Hall's culture and sports programs for citizens is wide and includes the innovative Open Till Dawn (Abierto Hasta el Amanecer) nocturnal program, involving teens in sporting and cultural activities as alternative to weekend nightlife.
+During the early-19th century, the small town was famous for its college / high-school Real Instituto Asturiano.
+Town Hall's culture and sports programs for citizens is wide and includes the innovative Open Till Dawn (Abierto Hasta el Amanecer) nocturnal program that involves teens in sporting and cultural activities as an alternative to weekend nightlife.

-In 2015 Gijon was marked as one of the pollution hot spots in Western Europe in a report from the International Institute for Applied Science Systems.
+In 2015, Gijon was marked as one of the pollution hot spots in Western Europe in a report from the International Institute for Applied Science Systems.
 The Gijon and Oviedo region was marked higher than any other metro area in Spain, this in spite of the larger population in Barcelona and Madrid, for example, which was attributed to city's heavy industrial activities.